Learn. Empower.

 We welcome the passion of those who have asked “What about Canada’s First Nations communities that don’t have safe drinking water?”
 It’s a very good question.
 The United Nations has stated safe drinking water is a basic human right, but not everyone in Canada or internationally has access to it.

-At Lifewater, we focus on communities in parts of the world where governments lack funding and capacity, where there is limited access to basic technology such as drilling rigs, and where simple, cost-effective solutions like hand-powered pumps and rainwater catchment and storage systems are welcomed and can be affordably maintained by locals.
-Thus, the official “objects” that Lifewater has filed with the Canada Revenue Agency (CRA) say we will focus our safe water efforts in the developing world.
-Straying from those objects could cost us the right to issue tax receipts to our donors.
+At Lifewater, we focus on communities in parts of the world where governments lack funding and capacity, where there is limited access to basic technology such as drilling rigs, and where simple, cost-effective solutions like hand-powered pumps are welcomed and can be affordably maintained by locals.
+Thus, the official objects that Lifewater has filed with the Canada Revenue Agency (CRA) say we will focus our safe water efforts in the developing world.

 Meanwhile, safe drinking water continues to be a very pressing issue for many of Canada’s Indigenous communities, and yet our nation has the tools, expertise, and capacity to solve this.
-The solution lies in government leadership, political will, cooperation, and community ownership of the issues we face.
+We believe the solution lies in government leadership, political will, cooperation, and community ownership of the issues we face in our own nation.
 Our government needs to understand that millions of Canadians care about safe water in our Indigenous communities.
 As citizens, we can — and should — speak out.

 If you wish to support water projects benefiting Canada’s Indigenous people, please do some online research to identify your options.
 One is Water First, a Canadian organization providing internships that give Indigenous people the expertise to operate water treatment facilities.
 Water First also collaborates with Indigenous communities to protect water quality by restoring natural habitat.